Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [ECCV 2020] ([code]( https://gitlab.mpi-klsb.mpg.de/yaoyaoliu/e3bm))An Ensemble of Epoch-wise Empirical Bayes for Few-shot Learning
     * addon on the SIB(semi) 71.4% for 1-shot and 81.2% for 5-shot in miniImagnet

 - [ICML 2020] MetaFun: Meta-Learning with Iterative Functional Updates
+- [ECCV 2020 spotlight]  Associative Alignment for Few-shot Image Classification
+    * This paper proposes the idea of associative alignment for leveraging part of the base data by aligning the novel training instances to the closely related ones in the base training set.
+    * WRN-28-10: 65.92% for 1-shot and 82.85% for 5-shot on mini-ImageNet

 ### Generative Based Few-shot Learning
 ** Descriptions 01**: To extend small datasets to larger one, they generate fake samples.